-Children with an identified SEND complete a One Page Profile each term and share their views for the review of their APDR.
+Children with an identified SEND complete a One Page Profile each term and share their views for the review of their Learning Plan.
 They are also welcome to attend the meetings to discuss these.

-Pupils with an EHCP are asked to attend their Annual Review meetings, or part of it or to share their thoughts and feeling prior to the meeting with a trusted adult.
+Pupils with an EHCP are asked to attend their Annual Review meetings, or part of it or to share their thoughts and feeling with a trusted adult, prior to the meeting.